murffious/FullStackMastery-Resources/README.md

 https://en.wikipedia.org/wiki/Media_type Files types JSON form-data url encoded three I have sen the most

-SKILL: Proficient in Linux/Unix and comfortable with Mac/Windows - taken from a real job psoting for a full stack engineer OS
+*SKILLs: Proficient in Linux/Unix and comfortable with Mac/Windows* -
+OS
 MAC Windows Linux
 Which one is best for a devleoper.
 Well I think that is dependent on langauge and is subjective really.
 The bust produccts are usually availble for all 3.
 Mac comes with a better built in terminal bash than Windows and LInux comes pre installed with Python - I have seen on job psoting - experience with LInux as an actual skill, Windows has its own things like microsfot dev suite and you can get what is known as a virtual machine of windows - we may come backk to virtual machines later.
-Just  knwo the term. and know whatever your preference youo can still code.   some LInux basics - windwos mac in dev set up
+Just  knwo the term. and know whatever your preference youo can still code.   some LInux basics - windwos mac in dev
+Fe thinigs to know. the command key is usually interchagnelable with the CTRL key on Windows and linux keyboards LInux does not have a click install and is mostly run from the terminal - red hat stuff LInus is free and
+*VOCAB: open source*
+some basic commands run in the termial

+sudo update
+sudo chown -R pmurff:pmurff Security.js
+sudo apt install
+Sudo chmod a+x filepath  turns into execetuable
+Sudo ./filepath

+aadvanced conpcets
+Bash rc file
+export ports etc

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.